-(5) The regular duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
-All coursework and assessed work in these exam regulations can be carried out ahead of the appointed time, if the student meets the necessary prerequisites and there is sufficient capacity.
+(5) The prescribed minimum duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+All coursework and assessed work in these exam regulations can be carried out ahead of the time set by these exam regulations, if the student has the necessary prerequisites and there is sufficient capacity.
+In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, continuing in and consolodating the same subject or taking a multidisciplinary approach, the overall regular duration of study is set at a maximum of five years.

-(6) The Special Provisions may require students to carry out a practical exercise serving the aims of the course.
+(6) The Special Provisions may require students to carry out a practical excercise serving the aims of the course.